AshishBamba05/histbytz-app/README.md

 No search API gets called, instead:

+The frontend React component parses through all the events pre-loaded ffrom the initial API call, and it keeps the events that match the date input.

 **Case #3: The user leaves the date filter empty but instead types in a valid keyword.**

 **Case #4: The user fills in both filters.**